joshbainbridge/tracker/README.md

 # Time Tracker

-A Nix-based time tracking service that captures periodic screenshots and uses Ollama to summarize activities.
+A Nix-based time tracking service for macOS that captures periodic screenshots and uses Ollama to summarize activities.

+**Note:** This service is designed specifically for macOS using launchd agents.

 ## Features